Here's some information about wildlife rehabilitation to help you decide if you would like to become involved.

 Wildlife rehabilitation is the process of treating injured, orphaned or displaced wildlife in such a way that they will survive when returned to their native habitat.
 Wildlife rehabilitation is part science, part education, part problem-solving and part care-giving.

-Contact, and conflict, between humans and wildlife grows daily as we expand into, or destroy wildlife habitat.
+Contact, and conflict, between humans and wildlife grows daily as we expand into, wildlife habitat.
 When human and wildlife collide, wildlife suffers.

 Wildlife rehabilitation helps redress the imbalance for wildlife; offering a positive and personal means of giving back to nature for all the problems we create.